Sayantan-Ch/Sayantan-Ch/README.md

 ## I'm a Student and Aspiring Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning python based frameworks and DevOps.
+- ⌨️ Love to work on projects with real life applications.
 - 👯 I’m looking to collaborate on Github
 - 🥅 2022 Goals: Learn a minimun of 3 skills.
 - 👯 I’m looking to collaborate with other developers.